-AGW-Hydrogeology has many years of experience in the planning, execution and evaluation of marking experiments for scientific and applied questions in karst, crevice and pore aquifers as well as surface waters (see also Research and Publications).
+AGW-Hydrogeology has many years of experience in the planning, execution and evaluation of tracer experiments for scientific and applied questions in karst, crevice and pore aquifers as well as surface waters (see also Research and Publications).

 - Execution of the entries, even under difficult conditions, partly in cooperation with professional divers or speleologists.